unionai/unionai-docs/source/first-project/running-the-workflow.md

 ## Register the workflow on Union

-When starting with a new workflow that requires a new container image not previously built You must start by registering you workflow code with `unionai register`, not immediately running it with `unionai run --remote`

-To register this example, perform the following command:
+When starting with a new workflow that requires a new container image that has not been previously built, you must first register your workflow code with `unionai register`.
+To register the `ml_workflow` example, run the following command:

 ```{code-block} shell
 $ unionai register guides/01_getting_started/ml_workflow